roadlit/bamboo/README.rst

 On Mac OS X: ``$ brew install gfortran``.

-Using as a Python Libary
+Using as a Python Library
 ------------------------

 Installation